nielseneli/bull--itpoint/implementation.md

 filename: implementation
 ---

-# How Did We Implement slAIdes?
+# How Did We Implement Bull--itPoint?

 ## You'll never know, still a work in progress.